Download Complete Bulletin (998 KB)

 Dairy Science | Meat Science | Soil Science

 Bolland, M, and Russell, B. (2008), Lime for high rainfall pastures: above 800mm average annual rainfall.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4750.